Jubilee (character)

-Jubilation "Jubilee" Lee is a character appearing in American comic books published by Marvel Comics.
+Jubilation "Jubilee" Lee is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Marc Silvestri, the character first appeared in Uncanny X-Men #244 (May 1989).
 Jubilee is a member of the human subspecies known as mutants, born with superhuman abilities.
 She can generate pyrotechnic energy blasts from her hands.
 Introduced as an orphaned "mall rat" from Beverly Hills, Jubilee joined the X-Men in the early 1990s, becoming the team's youngest member and often playing a sidekick role to her father-figure, Wolverine.

 Jubilee eventually joined the junior team Generation X, and was a prominent character in the 1990s X-Men animated series.
 In late 2004, Marvel launched a self-titled six-part limited series for Jubilee set in Los Angeles, written by Robert Kirkman.
 In early 2011, she appeared in the four-part limited series Wolverine and Jubilee, written by Kathryn Immonen.

 Jubilee was one of many mutants who lost their powers in the 2005 storyline "Decimation"; she later reappeared using technology-based powers, using the alias Wondra, in the New Warriors comic book series.
 During the 2010 "Curse of the Mutants" storyline, she was turned into a vampire.
 She became a single mother after adopting a son, Shogo, in a 2013 storyline.
 She was eventually, in 2019, cured of her vampirism and had her mutant powers restored by a shard of the Phoenix Force.

-Jubilee has cameo appearances in the first three X-Men films, portrayed by Katrina Florece in the first film, and by Kea Wong in its two sequels.
-In the 2016 film X-Men: Apocalypse, she was portrayed by Lana Condor.
+Jubilee is one of the most prominent Asian American superheroes.
+Outside of comics, Jubilee has appeared in a variety of media.
+Her most prominent role was in X-Men: The Animated Series (1992–97), where she was voiced by Alyson Court.
+This incarnation of the character returns in the revival series X-Men '97 (2024–present), voiced by Holly Chou.